 The more exposure to business practices and issues an MBA student has, the more insights and experiences they’ll have to apply their learning to.
 The ability to link a concept to a real-world experience or issue the student has faced will help to make the MBA theory relatable, importantly aiding comprehension, assimilation and recall.
 This will ensure the MBA learnings will benefit

 the student for the length of their career.

 The best way to learn and retain a new concept is to apply it in the workplace.
 If you’re not sure how to proceed with this, take guidance from the learning materials which will connect theories and concepts with modern business examples.

 But what if the subject has nothing to do with your day to day job or past roles?
 Seek out the department heads in your company or connections in your network that work in the discipline and discuss the concepts with them.
 They can assist by providing examples of the theory in practice and posing further questions to help get you in the right headspace for the subject.

-The project can prove beneficial not only for the student’s learning, but for their employer too.
+The capstone subject of the AIB MBA – Project – in particular champions this approach.
 Students regularly report that their final project has real impact in their workplace, with their research, findings and recommendations driving organisational change.

 Rodney Attrill, General Manager of Banking at Compare The Market, shared with us how his final project is being implemented at work when we caught up with him on graduation day.

 3. Form study groups to learn from the diverse experiences of your fellow students